 Apple introduced live photos feature with iPhone 6s and iPhone 6s Plus and the feature is present in the latest iPhone XS, iPhone XS Max, iPhone XR as well.
 The live photos feature, as you know, is a mixture of movie and still image.
 That is, a live photo is neither a photo nor a video.

-Live Photos are being touted as one of those must-have features and we have explained how to get fairly good results with them.
-That said, Live Photos have a few caveats.
+Live photos are being touted as one of those must-have features and we have explained how to get fairly good results with them.
+That said, live photos have a few caveats.
 For one, they take up a great deal more space than traditional stills.
 You may also not want to share the whole thing.
 You might simply want to share it as a still photo and discard the rest.
-In this post, we are going to teach you how to save your live photos as JPG photos.
+In this post, we are going to teach you how to convert your live photos as jpg format photos.
 Just take a few steps.

-Step 1.
-First, open the live Photo in the Photos app and then tap on share button in the lower-left corner.
+Step 1 First, open the live Photo in the Photos app and then tap on share button in the lower-left corner.
 And choose Duplicate > Duplicate as Still Photo.
-Now you can see a duplicated still photo and a original live photo.
+Now you can see a duplicated still photo and an original live photo.
 Just delete the live photo if you don't need to keep.

 Tips: For iOS devices running iOS 11 or later, your still photos will be saved as HEIC formats automatically.
 For older iOS versions, your still photos will be saved as JPG formats on your iOS devices automatically.

 Step 1 Now you've saved live photos as still photos, and you need to export photos from iPhone to computer simply.
 Besides, for iOS devices running iOS 11 or later, they are HIEC photos if you save them directly to computer via USB cable.
 If you want to export them to computer as JPG photos easily, you should get a free mobile tool - Syncios Mobile Manager.
 And then we'll start.

 Step 2 Install then launch the program.
 Connect your iOS device to it.
 Keep your device unlocked and pay attention to any pop-up message.